 French Onion Soup is one of my favorite soup recipes!
-My husband and I love ordering French Onion Soup when we go out to dinner.
+My husband and I love ordering this particular recipe when we go out to dinner.

 You might think this soup is difficult to make, but after you see the video below, you'll agree it's a recipe anyone can make right at home in their own kitchen.